- Photography for Beginners - A Complete Guide

 The steps here are for Canon DSLR's, however, once you find the method for your camera the principal is the same.

 The next thing you need to locate is the exposure meter in the camera's viewfinder or screen.
-This usually looks like a scale between -3 and +3 with indicator markers.
+This usually looks like a scale between -3 and +3 with indicator markers which you can see at the bottom middle of the photo below.

 On Canon cameras, the exposure is adjusted by half depressing the shutter then scrolling the command wheel on the back.
 As you start making adjustments to your exposure through exposure compensation, you will notice a bar going to the left or to the right of the middle 0 value, which indicates that you are dialling in negative or positive exposure compensation.